feludwig/pgsql-omt-schema/README.md

 and give it the database connection configuration.
 * Important: Visit the `pg_tileserv` url root, and you should see `omt_all` under the _Function Layers_ section (`pg_tileserv` needs to detect that is exists).

+### Indexes

+Launch the index creation: they will take up a minimal amount of disk space in the database and can speed up querying performance a little.
+On bigger databases it may take a long time to run (up to 3h per piece on a planet database; around 50 of them, so up to 150h)

+* If you want to read them through :
+`python3 run.py 'dbname=gis port=5432 user=user' --index-print`

+`python3 run.py 'dbname=gis port=5432 user=user' --index`

 ### Add tile url